 But when it comes to bananas, I lean towards my mom’s views.
 DON’T THROW THEM AWAY!
 Dark speckles appear, and the options become endless for yummy cookies, blondies, puddings, smoothies, and today… PANCAKES!
 Thick, fluffy, soft banana pancakes loaded with melty chocolate chips, slathered in peanut butter and maple syrup, and finished off with caramelized banana coins.

 Sounds pretty intense, but actually very simple.
 And delicious.
 And comforting.
 And filling.
 And healthy!
-100% whole grain, with protein-packed Greek yogurt and egg whites, fruit, no refined sugar, and some healthy fats from nuts–This is definitely a breakfast to feel good about.
+100% whole grain, with protein-packed Greek yogurt and egg whites, fruit, no refined sugar, and satisfying fats–This is definitely a breakfast to feel good about.

 - 80g white whole wheat flour*

 - 2 packets stevia or monk fruit extract**